A New PAC-Bayesian Perspective on Domain Adaptation: PAC-Bayesian Generalization Guarantees

 \section{PAC-Bayesian Generalization Guarantees}

 To compute our domain adaptation bound, one needs to know the distributions $\PS$ and $\DT$, which is never the case in real life tasks.
 The PAC-Bayesian theory provides tools to convert the bound of Theorem~\ref{theo:new_bound_general} into a generalization bound on the target risk computable from a pair of source-target samples $(S,T){\sim}(\PS)^\ms\!{\times} (\DT)^\mt$.
 To achieve this, we first provide generalization guarantees for $\dDT(\Q)$ and $\ePS(\Q)$.
-These results are presented as corollaries of Theorem~\ref{theo:catoni_genral} below, that generalizes a PAC-Bayesian theorem of \citet{catoni2007pac} to arbitrary loss functions.
-Indeed, Theorem~\ref{theo:catoni_genral}, with $\ell(h,\xb,y)\! =\! \I{h(\xb){\neq} y}$ and Equation~\eqref{eq:gibbs_risk}, gives the usual bound on the Gibbs risk. \begin{theorem} For any domain $\P$ over $\X{\times}\Y$, any set of voters $\Hcal$, any prior $\prior$ over~$\Hcal$, any loss $\ell:\Hcal{\times}\X{\times}\Y{\to}[0,1]$, any real number $c{>}0$, with a probability at least $1{-}\delta$ over the choice of $\{(\xb_i,y_i)\}_{i=1}^m {\sim} (\P)^m$, we have for all $\posterior$ on $\Hcal$:
+These results are presented as corollaries of Theorem~\ref{theo:catoni_genral} below, that generalizes a PAC-Bayesian theorem of \citet{catoni2007pac} to arbitrary loss functions.\footnote{To do so, we exploit a result of \citet{maurer-04} that allows to generalize PAC-Bayes theorems to arbitrary bounded loss function (see the proof of Theorem~\ref{theo:catoni_genral} in supplemental).} Indeed, Theorem~\ref{theo:catoni_genral}, with $\ell(h,\xb,y)\! =\! \I{h(\xb){\neq} y}$ and Equation~\eqref{eq:gibbs_risk}, gives the usual bound on the Gibbs risk. \begin{theorem} For any domain $\P$ over $\X{\times}\Y$, any set of voters $\Hcal$, any prior $\prior$ over~$\Hcal$, any loss $\ell:\Hcal{\times}\X{\times}\Y{\to}[0,1]$, any real number $c{>}0$, with a probability at least $1{-}\delta$ over the choice of $\{(\xb_i,y_i)\}_{i=1}^m {\sim} (\P)^m$, we have for all $\posterior$ on $\Hcal$: